keerthan-ns/keerthan-ns/README.md

 # Hi there 👋, I'm Keerthan NS

-🧠 I'm currently pursuing B.E in CSE
+🧠 I'm currently working as a Product Engineer at Edgeverve Systems Pvt.
+Ltd

 💬 Feel free to ask me about any repositories posted...